uselagoon/lagoon/docs/using_lagoon/lagoon_yml.md

 ## Polysite

-In Lagoon, the same git repo can be added to multiple projects, creating what is called a Polysite.
+In Lagoon, the same git repository can be added to multiple projects, creating what is called a Polysite.
 This allows us to run the same codebase but allow for different, isolated, databases.
 In `.lagoon.yml` we currently only specifying custom routes for a polysite project.
 The key difference from a standard project is that the `enviornments` becomes the second-level element, and the project name the top level.

 Example: